test-er-8-or/tic-tac-toe/README.md

 1. [Add click-handler and player](https://github.com/test-er-8-or/tic-tac-toe/tree/03-add-click-handler-and-player)
 1. [Add state management](https://github.com/test-er-8-or/tic-tac-toe/tree/04-add-state-management)

-More to come . . .
+With more to come soon.